Linux-Comedi/comedi/INSTALL.md

 The MOK certificate will need to be enrolled for use with **Secure Boot**, but that can be done later.
 See section *[Enrolling The DKMS Signing Certificate][dkmsenroll]* for details.

+> [!NOTE]
+> Actually, at the time of writing, for **Arch Linux** kernels up to at
+> least kernel version 6.15, the MOK certificate does not need to be
+> enrolled, because the kernel is not configured to trust the MOK
+> certificates, so will treat them as invalid.
+That is OK as long as
+> the *`module.sig_enforce`* kernel command-line parameter is not
+> enabled.
+The kernel will warn that the module has an invalid
+> signature, but will load it anyway.
+This might change in a future
+> **Arch Linux** kernel.

 ##### Setting Up Module Signing Support On Debian